 - In a third shallow dish, add the pork rind crumbs (or panko crumbs).

-- Transfer to crumbs; turn and coat, while pressing crumbs to adhere on both sides.
+- Transfer it to the crumbs; turn and coat while pressing the crumbs to adhere on both sides.

 - Spray the air fryer basket with nonstick cooking spray.

 - To the air fryer basket, arrange as many avocado fries as it fits without touching each other.
 You’ll probably have to cook these in batches.